camunda/camunda-bpm-examples/deployment/spring-wildfly-non-pa/README.md

 </resource-ref>
 ```

-This creates a declarative dependency between the web application context and the process engine.
-Now JBoss AS 7 knows that we are using it.
+This creates a declarative dependency between the web application context and the Process Engine.
-We can look it up using the local name `java:comp/env/processEngine/default` from anywhere in our application.
+Now WildFly knows that we are using it.
+We can look it up using the local name `java:comp/env/processEngine/default`
+from anywhere in our application.

-In our case, we want to reference it from a Spring application context:
+In our case, we want to reference it from a Spring ApplicationContext:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"